 If we make a default assessment, you will also be liable for a penalty of 75% of the royalty assessed.

 When your royalty liability has been incorrectly assessed, we can make a reassessment for the correct amount.

-Under the legislation, no time limits will apply for reassessments to increase your liability.
-Reassessments decreasing your liability will generally need to be made within 5 years of the original assessment.
+Generally reassessments will need to be made within 5 years of the original assessment.

 If you think your royalty liability has been assessed incorrectly, you can request a reassessment.
 Send an email to firstname.lastname@example.org explaining why you are asking for a reassessment and include supporting documents.

 You need to tell us within 30 days if you become aware that an assessment or reassessment was not, or is no longer, correct and the liability has been understated as a result.